 7. **Verification.** Postcard, video, phone, or email — the options Google offers depend on category, location, and account history.

 8. **Onboarding completion.** Once verified, you'll be prompted to add photos, hours, services, products, and a description.
 Do all of these in the first session — partially-completed profiles rank worse than fully-completed ones.
+If you're researching how make google business, this page covers what actually moves the needle in 2026.
+Our team's perspective on how make google business comes from active client work, not theory.

 **Postal-code matching.** Google's address verification is sometimes confused by Canadian postal codes (alphanumeric, with the space in the middle).
 If verification fails, try the postal code without the space, then with.